Day Six: El Cuerpo Comienza a Recordar la Seguridad

 My shoulders rested flat against the mattress.
 My jaw hung loose.
 My breath moved in long, unhurried waves, rising and falling like the sea I could hear through the open window.
 These details might seem unremarkable to someone who has always slept peacefully, but for me, they marked a shift I had almost forgotten was possible.

 For years, I have woken braced.
 Shoulders already climbing toward my ears.
 Jaw clenched against the night.
 Breath shallow and quick, as though the day’s demands had already begun pressing against my chest before I opened my eyes.
-I had normalized this state to the point that I no longer recognized it as anything other than how mornings felt.
+I had normalised this state to the point that I no longer recognised it as anything other than how mornings felt.

 This morning was different.
 The body had begun to remember something older than vigilance.
 It had started to remember safety.